 As we talked, he told us a story of “Bahb the Bear”, who once raided the basement food stores in his cabin, eating 20 pounds of chicken scratch and 30 pounds of oatmeal and MREs over the course of two days.

 Steven’s cabin a was few blocks away, and after Quoi’s sob story of the short cold showers available in the public restrooms, he offered to take us back there and let us use his warm shower, sleep in a bed, and he’d give us a ride back to the trailhead in the morning.
-Since our original plan was to tent on the town’s church’s lawn, and not have a shower, bed, and hitch back to the trail, this was a clear improvement to our situation, and we happily accepted.
+Since our original plan was to tent on the town’s church’s lawn, and not have a shower, bed, and hitch back to the trail, this was a significant improvement to our situation, and we happily accepted.

 Steven also hadn’t had dinner yet, so the three of us shared a dinner at his cabin: a squash, rice, mushroom, and shrimp stir-fry.
 It was pretty good.